-A student may request a review of any decision made pursuant to this policy by lodging the request in writing with the Manager, Enrolments and Fees within 14 days of the date of notification.
+A student may request a review of any decision made pursuant to this policy by lodging the request in writing with the Manager, Student Finance & Examinatons, within 14 days of the date of notification.

 If not satisfied with the outcome of the review a student may then lodge an appeal under the JCU Student Complaints Management Policy.

 1 The census dates for Study Period 1 and Study Period 2